Pelvic Floor Basics

 OT, OTA, PT & PTA

-Maryland approval #2023:0027 Expires 12/31/2023
+Maryland approval #2023:0097 Expires 12/31/2023

-Our current polices and standards meet criteria for approval within the individual state and/or grants reciprocity with most states except: Montana, Louisiana, Indiana, New York, Oklahoma, New Mexico, and Vermont.
+Our current policies and standards meet criteria for approval within the individual state and/or grants reciprocity with most states except: Montana, Louisiana, Indiana, New York, Oklahoma, New Mexico, and Vermont.
 If you are licensed in a non-reciprocating state and would like to take the course please reach out to us for further information.

 Individual state boards and/or organizations may change their practice act/rules and regulations at any time.
 It is ultimately the responsibility of the licensee to confirm that the course meets criteria for contact hour approval.